lykmapipo/env/DOCUMENTATION.md

 ##### Returns

-- `Boolean`  true if its runtime environment is heroku else false
+- `boolean`  true if its runtime environment is heroku else false

 #### apiVersion([optns])

-parse api version from environment variable
+Parse api version from environment variable